Risingson/eveeyedocs/docs/map/chain-mapping.md

  - When pasting wormhole signatures connections to "Unknown Systems" will get created
  - Click the created connection to set its destination
  <img src="https://raw.githubusercontent.com/Risingson/eveeyedocs/master/docs/images/mapper/incoming_unknown_menu.png">
- - Either enter the Wormhole code or at unknown incomings the destination security or cla
+ - Either enter the wormhole code or at unknown incomings the destination security or class.
+"T" stands for Thera and "P" for Pochven.

 #### Wormhole removal
  - Wormhole connections get removed after 48h latest.
 You can always remove them manually by clicking the connection line and selecting `Remove Connection` from the solarsystem menu.